 Meditation is a great entry point of care for children and teens.
 It reduces stress, helps with sleep, and builds resilience to future depression and anxiety.
 Try various kinds of meditation to see what your child or teen likes.
 I recommend starting with mindfulness and guided meditation.
-Other mind-body techniques I recommend in my treatment plans include breathing exercises, yoga, t’ai chi, qigong, biofeedback, and progressive muscle relaxation.
+Other mind-body techniques I recommend include breathing exercises, yoga, t’ai chi, qigong, biofeedback, and progressive muscle relaxation.

 Mind-body practices harmonize the mind and body, fostering a sense of healing and well-being.
 Typical mind-body techniques encompass elements like breathing, mindfulness, meditation, and movement as integral components of the practice.
 These methods prove highly effective in alleviating stress, enhancing mood, and mitigating anxiety and pain.
-Some of the significant biological changes that occur during the regular practice of these techniques are balancing the sympathetic (fight-or-flight) nervous system and the parasympathetic (calming) nervous system, thereby reducing stress and anxiety.
-Furthermore, employing these techniques can induce alterations in our brain networks, leading to a heightened sense of calmness, improved focus, and enhanced clarity and self-awareness.
+Regular practice of these techniques balance the sympathetic (fight-or-flight) and the parasympathetic (calming) nervous systems, reducing stress and anxiety.
+These techniques can alter our brain networks and improve calmness, focus, clarity, and self-awareness.

 GET IN TOUCH